DanielOBenson/inav/docs/VTOL.md

 ### This is one of the least tested features.
 This feature is primarily designed for Return to Home (RTH) in the event of a failsafe.
 When configured correctly, the model will use the Fixed-Wing (FW) mode to efficiently return home and then transition to Multi-Copter (MC) mode for easier landing.

-To enable this feature, type following command in cli
+To enable this feature, type the following command in cli

-1. In your MC mode mixer profile (e.g., mixer_profile 2), set `mixer_automated_switch` to `ON`. leave it to `OFF` if burning remaining battery capacity on the way home is acceptable.
+1. In your MC mode mixer profile (e.g., mixer_profile 2), set `mixer_automated_switch` to `ON`.
+Leave it to `OFF` if burning remaining battery capacity on the way home is acceptable.
 ```
 mixer_profile 2or1
 set mixer_automated_switch= ON